LeiRui/card/readme.md

 Since there is  no data in the result range [2017-11-03T00:00:00, 2017-11-03T00:06:00], the aggregation results of this segment will be null.
 There is data in all other time periods in the result range to be displayed.
 The execution result of the SQL statement is shown below:
 ![](./chapter4-fig/4.13.jpg)

-It is worth noting that the path after SELECT in GROUP BY statement must be aggregate function, otherwise the system will give the corresponding error message, as shown below:
+It is worth noting that the path after SELECT in GROUP BY statement must be aggregate function, otherwise the system will give the corresponding error prompt, as shown below:
 ![](./chapter4-fig/4.14.jpg)

 ### 4.4.3 Index Query (Experimental Function)